 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Blistering, peeling, or red skin rash.
+- Blistering, peeling, or red skin rash

-- Bloody or black, tarry stools.
+- Bloody or black, tarry stools

-- Change in how much or how often you urinate.
+- Change in how much or how often you urinate

-- Numbness or weakness in your arm or leg, or on one side of your body.
+- Numbness or weakness on one side of your body, sudden or severe headache, problems with vision, speech, or walking

-- Pain in your lower leg (calf).
+- Pain in your lower leg (calf)

-- Swelling in your hands, ankles, or feet.
+- Rapid weight gain, swelling in your hands, ankles, or feet

-- Unusual bleeding or bruising.
+- Unusual bleeding, bruising, or weakness

-- Vomiting blood or something that looks like coffee grounds.
+- Vomiting blood or material that looks like coffee grounds

 If you notice these less serious side effects, talk with your doctor:

-- Diarrhea, constipation, nausea, or indigestion.
+- Diarrhea, constipation, nausea, or indigestion

-- Drowsiness, dizziness, or lightheadedness.
+- Drowsiness, dizziness, or lightheadedness

-- Pain where the shot was given.
+- Pain where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088

-Thomson Micromedex.
+Truven Health Analytics.
 All rights reserved.